scrabbletank/farhome-rules/rulesdoc.md

 When targeted by the _Sleep_ spell you count as having twice as many wounds.
 For any other effects that cause you to fall asleep you add 3 superior dice to the saving throw.
 You only need 4 hours for a long rest instead of 8.

 #### Tame Undead
-*Requires proficiency in Willpower saves, 5th Level*
+*Requires proficiency in willpower saves, 5th Level*

 You are able to exert your will over mindless undead.
 On your turn you may spend 7 AP to attempt to control a mindless Undead (an Undead creature having an intelligence of -1 or below).
-The creature makes a Willpower save against your Willpower, obeying your commands for the next 24 hours on fail.
+The creature makes a willpower save against your willpower, obeying your commands for the next 24 hours on fail.
 This effect ends if you damage the undead, are incapacitated, or move further than 20 tiles from them.
 A creature that saves is immune to this feat for 24 hours.

-You may have up to your Willpower score in Undead under your control.
+You may have up to your willpower score in Undead under your control.
 For each undead under your control you add 1 bad die to your willpower rolls with this feat.

 #### Undead Vitality
-*Requires 2 Stamina, 5th Level*
+*Requires 2 stamina, 5th Level*

 When you long rest, for every healing surge you regain that exceeds your maximum you instead gain temporary wounds equal to the excess healing surges.